primo-ppcg/bfal/README.md

 The purpose of bfal is to aid in development and annotation of brainfuck programs.
 Requires the [PLY](https://pypi.python.org/pypi/ply) (Python Lex & Yacc) library.

 bfal is an interpreter for a specific type of annotation of brainfuck code, largely resembling C. The idea is to be able to create a working logical framework for your code, confirm that it is correct, and then add functional brainfuck code that matches the annotation.
 The bfal code will remain valid throughout the process.
-It is recommended to be used with a debugging brainfuck interpreter, that allows execution to halt a arbitrary breakpoints.
+It is recommended to be used with a debugging brainfuck interpreter, that allows execution to halt at arbitrary breakpoints.

 ## Data Types ##

 bfal supports two data types: 8-bit unsigned integers, and strings (kept internally as bytearrays).
-Strings may delimited with either single or double quotes; escape sequences will be interpretted in either.
+Strings may delimited with either single or double quotes; escape sequences will be interpreted in either.

 The following characters are forbidden in any strings or comments, mainly to prevent any accidental insertion of brainfuck instructions: